 The California Department of Water Resources is responsible for the management and regulation of water use in the state of California.
 In addition, it directs the State Water Project, which is responsible for developing and maintaining the systems that provide water to millions of Californians.
 Engineers are some of the most well-paid employees in the country, and government engineers are no different, with an average annual salary of more than $90,000 per year.

-UC Davis Extension’s Water Resources courses teach highly specialized knowledge of water resources policy and principles of planning and urban growth.
+UC Davis Continuing and Professional Education’s Water Resources courses teach highly specialized knowledge of water resources policy and principles of planning and urban growth.
 These courses are designed for professionals in the land use and planning field who want to gain specialized knowledge of water resources, management, ecology and planning.
 If you’re majoring in environmental policy analysis and planning, environmental science and management, or civil engineering, these specialized courses will help you transition into a career in water resources.

 Tyler McLaughlin is a sophomore at UC Davis, studying managerial economics.
-He works as an editorial student assistant at UC Davis Extension.
+He works as an editorial student assistant at UC Davis Continuing and Professional Education.